JOIN THE MULTILINGUALISM POLICY ADVISORY COMMITTEE!

 Research findings have also pointed to various benefits of bi/multilingualism for young people who are not identified as ELs.
 These benefits include improved multitasking skills, deeper awareness and appreciation of different cultures, and increased cultural competence.
 It is because of these benefits that HIDOE has established a biliteracy seal that students may optionally pursue to enhance their diploma.

 Many Hawai‘i schools are already integrating multilingualism and multiculturalism into their school culture and curriculum in a variety of ways.
-An example:

 Culture Day at Queen Ka‘ahumanu Elementary